QwazyWabbitWOS/q2admin-tsmod/readme.txt

 to prevent kicking of players for false positives (Q2Admin would think a player was a bot when they were merely lagging badly.)

+NOTE:
+This version of the dll needs to be placed in the quake2/debug or quake2/release subdirectory with the default name for the dll.
+It then loads the game dll from the quake2/mod folder without needing to rename the game dll to gamex86.real.dll.
+If you want to keep the renaming convention, set quake2dirsupport = FALSE in the zb_init.c file and rebuild. <QwazyWabbit>

 Original Q2Admin readme.txt follows:

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~